hanabi/hanabi.github.io/Reference.md

   * Alice clues Donald red, which touches one red 4.
   * Bob knows that he must have the red 2.
 If he plays the red 2, then Cathy will play the red 3, and Donald will play the red 4.
   * Bob plays his *Finesse Position* card and it is instead the blue 2.
   * From Donald's perspective, since blue does not match red, he knows that this is a *Bluff*.
-Normally, he would think he has the one-away red card, but that would be red 3, and Cathy already has that clued.
+Normally, he would think he has the one-away from playable red card, but that would be red 3, and Cathy already has that clued.
 If he had red 3, then the clue would be violating *Good Touch Principle*.
 Thus, he must have the red 4 instead.
   * From Cathy's perspective, she knows that the red 4 is two-away instead of one-away. *Bluffs* on two-away cards are normally illegal, so her mystery 3 must be exactly red 3, making the red 4 one-away after all.
 * Sometimes, the player who has the in-between card might have more than one "matching" clued card.
 In this situation, the player is promised that they have the in-between card, but they are not promised the position - it can be any of the matching clued cards.